Interplanetary contamination: Legal process of approval for Mars sample-return

 Margaret Race has examined in detail the legal process of approval for a MSR.
-She found that under the National Environmental Policy Act (NEPA) (which did not exist in the Apollo era) a formal environment impact statement is likely to be required, and public hearings during which all the issues would be aired openly.
+She found that under the National Environmental Policy Act (NEPA) (which did not exist in the Apollo era), a formal environment impact statement is likely to be required, and public hearings during which all the issues would be aired openly.
 This process is likely to take up to several years to complete.

 During this process, she found, the full range of worst accident scenarios, impact, and project alternatives would be played out in the public arena.
-Other agencies such as the Environment Protection Agency, Occupational Health and Safety Administration, etc., may also get involved in the decision-making process.
+Other agencies such as the Environment Protection Agency, Occupational Health and Safety Administration, etc., might also get involved in the decision-making process.

-The laws on quarantine will also need to be clarified as the regulations for the Apollo program were rescinded.
-In the Apollo era, NASA delayed announcement of its quarantine regulations until the day Apollo was launched, so bypassing the requirement for public debate - something that would be unlikely to be tolerated today.
+The laws on quarantine would also need to be clarified as the regulations for the Apollo program were rescinded.
+In the Apollo era, NASA delayed announcement of its quarantine regulations until the day Apollo was launched, bypassing the requirement for public debate - something that would likely not be tolerated today.

-It is also probable that the presidential directive NSC-25 will apply which requires a review of large scale alleged effects on the environment and is carried out subsequent to the other domestic reviews and through a long process, leads eventually to presidential approval of the launch.
+It is also probable that the presidential directive NSC-25 would apply, requiring a review of large scale alleged effects on the environment to be carried out subsequent to other domestic reviews and through a long process, leading eventually to presidential approval of the launch.

-Then apart from those domestic legal hurdles, there are numerous international regulations and treaties to be negotiated in the case of a Mars sample-return, especially those relating to environmental protection and health.
-She concluded that the public of necessity has a significant role to play in the development of the policies governing Mars sample-return.
+Apart from those domestic legal hurdles, there would be numerous international regulations and treaties to be negotiated in the case of a Mars sample-return, especially those relating to environmental protection and health.
+Race concluded that the public of necessity has a significant role to play in the development of the policies governing Mars sample-return.